src-d/gitbase/docs/using-gitbase/security.md

 ]
 ```

-You can use a hashed or plain text password.
+You can either specify passwords as a plain text or hashed.
 Hashed version uses the same format as MySQL 5.x passwords.
 You can generate the native password with this command, remember to prefix the hash with `*`:

 ```
 echo -n password | openssl sha1 -binary | openssl sha1 | tr '[:lower:]' '[:upper:]'